-Seven New Industry Associations Join the “Joint Declaration”; Group Will Operate as the “Global Plastics Alliance” Going Forward
+Seven New Industry Associations Join the “Global Declaration”; Group Will Operate as the “Global Plastics Alliance” Going Forward

 Delegates from 17 countries and four continents participated in the Global Meeting – making this the largest and best attended meeting to date.